ismarslomic/google-assistant-broadcast/README.md

    done for you.

-1. According to [Google Assistant doc](https://support.google.com/assistant/answer/9071582) you can broadcast to all speakers og specific speakers.
+1. According to [Google Assistant doc](https://support.google.com/assistant/answer/9071582) you can broadcast to all speakers or specific speakers.
 I have just tested to all.

 ## Setup